Bill of Rights Act

 - Every school district must have and Anti-Bullying Coordinator and every school must have an Anti-Bullying Specialist and School Safety Team.
 Each of these has specific responsibilities under the law.

 What has my school done to comply with the law?

 The Belvidere School District has established policy and procedures to respond to this new legislation.
-We have appointed Mrs. Jessica McKinney as the District Anti-Bulling Coordinator along with an Anti-Bulling Specialist at each school; Ms. Laura Svendsen, High School, Ms. Janine Belsky, Oxford Street School and Mrs. Sue March, Third Street School.
+We have appointed Ms. Jessica McKinney as the District Anti-Bulling Coordinator along with an Anti-Bulling Specialist at each school; Ms. Courtney Kopf, High School, and Ms. Janine Belsky, Oxford Street School.
 A Safety Team has been established and teacher training will be ongoing throughout the school year.

 What should I do if my child is being bullied?